nleng/django-monit-collector/README.md

 ```
 python manage.py collectstatic
 ```
+The app should then be available at http://mydomain.com/monitcollector/.

 In your monitrc file add this line to send data to the collector.
 ```
 set mmonit http://mydomain.com/monitcollector/collector